kawasakizx10rr/RA8875/RA8875-0.9/Tools/ReadMe.md

 The GenerateFonts tool is built by myself and is used to create the fonts for my custom fork of the RA8875 library. <br>
-For a video guild on how to use the GenerateFonts tool vist my youtube page at "Add link here..."
+For a video guild on how to use the GenerateFonts tool vist my youtube page at "To do..."

 The basic instructions are:
 - Choose the font, size and style.